Pain · Mittelstand

 Six signals you are about to lose the deal you think you are winning.

 • The friendly fade.
-Discovery and demo go well.
+First call and demo go well.
 The US prospect says "interesting" and "very impressive."
 A next step is booked.
 Two polite bumps later the thread is dead.

 • The technical-depth stall.
 The engineering presentation lands cleanly with the US technical buyer and never reaches procurement or the business owner.
 The conversation cannot move out of engineering into commercial close.